GNOME/libadwaita/README.md

 The documentation can be found online [here](http://honk.sigxcpu.org/projects/libhandy/doc/).
-Further examples on how to the widgets in you favorite programming language can be found here:
+Further examples on how to use the widgets in your favorite programming language can be found here:

 ### C
 - [calls](https://source.puri.sm/Librem5/calls) (HdyDialer)